Posted on October 5th, 2020

 Like carpets and upholstery, bedding provides an ideal home for dust mites.
 To keep these common allergens from disrupting your sleep, machine wash your sheets, blankets, pillowcases, and bedcovers or throw blankets on a hot cycle at least once every week.
-Make sure the water reaches a temperature of 130 F (54.4 C) to kill dust mites.
-Alternately, if you don’t want to use such a hot wash, you can dry your bedding in the dryer for 15 minutes at the same temperature.
+Ensure the water reaches a temperature of 130 F (54.4 C) to kill dust mites.
+Alternatively, if you don’t want to use such a hot wash, you can dry your bedding in the dryer for 15 minutes at the same temperature.

 3. Declutter your home.

 Clutter contributes to poor indoor air quality because all your stuff can be magnets for dust mites.
 One of the best cleaning tips for allergy sufferers is to declutter.
 Get rid of unnecessary items that you haven’t used in a year or more.
 (You can, of course, make exceptions for items with sentimental or monetary value.)
 If your home still feels cluttered after you’ve decided what to keep, consider dust-free ways to store your excess belongings.
 For instance, you could place them in sealed plastic bins or in a personal storage unit.